near/indexer-agent/README.md

 - You can operating the current working version at [IndexerAgent](IndexerAgent.ipynb)
 - You can test out working code using [QueryAPI](https://dev.near.org/dataplatform.near/widget/QueryApi.App?view=create-new-indexer)
 - You can follow progress of your calls using [Langsmith](https://smith.langchain.com/)
-- You can setup a playground version by following README instructions under [langserve-indexer-agent](langserve-indexer-agent/README.md)
+- You can setup a playground version by following README instructions under [Langserve](#langserve)

 ## Setting up PostgreSQL locally
 Instructions to setup postgresql locally.
 You'll run the following commands (assuming macOS):